edgd1er/nordlynx-proxy/README.md

 Logging in via ‘--legacy’, ‘--username’, and ‘--password’ flags is deprecated.
 Use ‘nordvpn login' or ‘nordvpn login --nordaccount’ to log in via browser.
 Alternatively, you can use ‘nordvpn login --token’ to log in with a generated token.
 ```

-Warning 3: At the moment, the container is not set to run with generated wireguard config file. (healthcheck, start checks, switch from NordVPN to WireGuard tools).
+Warning 3: at the moment, the container is not set to run with generated wireguard config file. (healthcheck, start checks, switch from NordVPN to WireGuard tools).

 ### Description